apurvayadav/Python-Sentiment-Score-Generator/README.md

 This program uses the nltk library to Generate scores like posiitve_score, polarity_score, fog_index of the content in the text files.
 And saves the out in the [Output.csv](https://github.com/apurvayadav/Python-Sentiment-Score-Generator/blob/main/Output.csv) file.

 ## Demonstration
-You can check out the demonstration of this project on my linkedIn profile at this [link]
+You can check out the demonstration of this project on my linkedIn profile at this [link].